w3f/polkadot-wiki/docs/learn/how-to/ledger-stake-ledger-live.md

 !!! warning "ATTENTION"

     Not all nominators with over 250 DOT will get staking rewards.
 The minimum amount needed to **earn rewards** is dynamic and can be found on the [Targets](https://polkadot.js.org/apps/#/staking/targets) page on Polkadot-JS UI.
-Please refer to this [referendum](https://polkadot.polkassembly.io/referendum/86) for details.
+Please refer to the [Staking](../learn-staking.md) page for details.

   * **_If you are staking above the dynamic minimum amount and still aren't receiving rewards_** _,_ it's possible that your account needs to be re-adjusted.
-This is due to the new **bags-list** feature.
+This is due to the **bags-list** feature.
 You can find instructions on how to fix this [here](../learn-staking-advanced.md).

   * **Do not bond ALL your funds**.
 Leave a small amount _transferable_ in your account, so that you can pay transaction fees from that (changing validators, bonding more or unbonding your tokens are all transactions that will cost a small fee).